nq-masuku/nq-masuku/README.md

   applications(Kotlin, Java) development.
 - 🌱 I’m currently learning Kotlin
 - 📫 You may reach me on Linkedin ><a href="https://www.linkedin.com/in/masuku">My Linkedin</a>
-- Checkout <a href="https://github.com/nq-masuku/projects-overview">Android & GUI screens</a> for some of the projects I have here in my git profile.
+- Checkout <a href="https://github.com/nq-masuku/projects-overview">Android & GUI screens</a> for some of the projects I have here.

 - Thank you for stopping by!